Helpful to a Fault: Measuring Illicit Assistance in Multi-Turn, Multilingual LLM Agents: Related Work

 \paragraph{Chat-based safety benchmarks and frameworks} Early jailbreak studies largely evaluate single-turn malicious prompts for chat LLMs \cite{liu2023jailbreaking, shen2024anything}.
 HarmBench \cite{mazeika2024harmbench} and JailbreakBench \cite{chao2024jailbreakbench} standardize automated red-teaming, scoring, and comparisons for harmful behaviors.
 Decomposition-style jailbreaks further show that splitting malicious intent across sub-prompts or sub-questions can evade safety mechanisms \cite{li2024drattack, glukhov2024breach}.
 More recent work introduces multi-turn red-teaming frameworks that adapt attacks based on model responses, including Crescendo \cite{russinovich2025great}, X-Teaming \cite{rahman2025x}, and Siren \cite{zhao2025siren}.
 However, these works focus on chat settings and do not directly evaluate tool-using agents.

 \paragraph{Agentic safety and misuse evaluation} Agentic safety benchmarks typically issue a \emph{single-turn} malicious instruction that the agent executes via a sequence of tool invocations, and do not measure how attacks evolve when an adversary can adapt over multiple conversational turns.
 AgentHarm \cite{andriushchenko2024agentharm} provides 110 explicitly malicious agent tasks (with augmentations) spanning 11 harm categories and evaluates misuse via rubric-based grading of required tool-calling behaviors.
-OS-Harm \cite{kuntz2025harm} targets computer-use agents with tasks spanning deliberate misuse, prompt injection, and model misbehavior, and introduces an automated judge.
+OS-Harm \cite{kuntz2025harm} targets computer-use agents with tasks spanning deliberate misuse, prompt injection, and model misbehavior, and introduces an automated judge. \textsc{HAICOSYSTEM} \citep{zhouhaicosystem} is a related exception, as it provides a multi-turn sandbox where malicious user intent can unfold over interactions, but focuses on broad safety-risk \emph{simulation} rather than budgeted red-teaming.
 Agent Security Bench \citep{zhang2024agent} formalizes broader agent threat models and defenses, whereas AgentDojo \citep{debenedetti2024agentdojo} provides dynamic environments for prompt-injection evaluation. \citet{yueh2025monitoring} propose high-granularity monitoring as a mitigation for decomposition attacks on agents.

 \paragraph{Multilingual Safety} Multilingual jailbreak studies for chat LLMs report higher vulnerability in lower-resource languages \cite{deng2023multilingual, yong2023low, wang2024all}.
 MAPS \cite{hofman2025maps} extends the GAIA \cite{mialon2023gaia}, SWE-bench \cite{jimenez2023swe}, MATH \cite{hendrycks2021measuring}, and Agent Security Bench agentic benchmarks into many non-English languages, and observes systematic degradation in both performance and security outside English. \\ \paragraph{Our Work. } STING builds upon and extends these prior works.
 Inspired by multi-turn red-teaming in chat models \cite{russinovich2025great, rahman2025x} and by the effectiveness of prior decomposition-style attacks \cite{li2024drattack, glukhov2024breach, yueh2025monitoring}, STING brings a multi-turn structure to agentic misuse evaluation.
 We use AgentHarm scenarios as our test-bed and adapt their tools and rule-based graders to a dynamic multi-turn setting.
 STING additionally enables non-English misuse testing, addressing a gap in current agentic misuse evaluations.